-How This Is A Call saved Dave Grohl after the death of Kurt Cobain
+How music saved Dave Grohl after the death of Kurt Cobain

-In 1995, the Foo Fighters frontman became known as much more than "Nirvana's drummer".
-This is the story of how he created a triumph from tragedy.
+In 1995, the Foo Fighters frontman became known as much more than "Nirvana's drummer" and created triumph after a tragedy that shocked the world.

 How does a band carry on after the frontman dies?
 Joy Division changed their name, ditched their old songs and reinvented themselves as New Order.
 Queen carried on with a new singer, but rolled out all the old hits.
 The Doors tried to pitch the other members as frontmen, to little success.